-There are several easy stretches you can do at your desk at work.
-If you don’t feel comfortable doing them in your workspace, grab a conference room or take a break and head outside.
+There are several easy wrist stretches you can do at your desk at work.

-- While standing, place palms together in praying position with elbows touching each other.
-Hands should be in front face; lower arms should be touching each other from tips of fingers to elbows.
+- While standing, place your palms together in a praying position.
+Have your elbows touch each other.
+Your hands should be in front of your face.
+Your arms should be touching each other from the tips of your fingers to your elbows.

-- Keeping palms pressed together, slowly spread elbows apart while lowering hands to waist height until they are in front of belly button.
-(Lower hands as far as you can until you feel the stretch.)
+- With your palms pressed together, slowly spread your elbows apart.
+Do this while lowering your hands to waist height.
+Stop when your hands are in front of your belly button or you feel the stretch.

 - Extend one arm in front of you at shoulder height.

-- With your free hand, gently grasp fingers and pull them back toward your body.
+- With your free hand, gently grasp your fingersand pull themback toward your body.

-- To stretch the opposite direction, extend arm with your palm facing up toward the ceiling.
+- Extend your arm with your palm facing up toward the ceiling.

-- With your free hand, gently press fingers down, causing them to point at the floor, and gently pull finger back toward the body.
+- With your free hand, gently press your fingers down toward the floor.

-- Repeat steps with other arm, and cycle through stretches two or three times with each arm.
+Repeat both stretches with the other arm.
+You should cycle through the stretches two or three times with each arm.

 - While seated, place your open hands on your thighs with palms up.

-- Close hands, slowly, into fists.
+- Close your hands slowly into fists.
 Do not clench too tightly.

-- Keeping your forearms touching your legs, raise fists off the leg and back toward the body, bending at the wrist.
+- With your forearms touching your legs, raise your fists off of your legs and back toward your body, bending at the wrist.

-- Lower fists back to leg, and slowly open hands wide.
+- Lower your fists and slowly open your fingers wide.

 - Repeat 10 times.

-- While seated, place palms (face up) under a desk and press against the bottom of the desk.
+- Press upwards against the bottom of the desk.

-- This builds strength in the muscles that run from your wrists to your inner elbow.
+This exercise builds strength in the muscles that run from your wrists to your inner elbows.

-- Squeeze a tennis ball (or a stress ball) firmly for five to 10 seconds.
+- Squeeze a tennis ball or stress ball firmly for 5 to 10 seconds.

-- This should not be painful but should allow you to strengthen your wrist.
+This should not be painful.
+However, it should allow you to strengthen your wrists.

-- Push: make a fist and point your up (like you’re giving a thumbs-up sign).
+- Make a fist and point your thumb up, as if you’re giving a thumbs-up sign.